element-hq/element-ios/README.md

 If you have already everything installed, opening the project workspace in Xcode should be as easy as:

 ```
-$ xcodegen                  # Create the xcodeproj with all project source files
+$ ./setup_project.sh        # Local script that creates the xcodeproj and xcworkspace with all source files and dependencies
-$ pod install               # Create the xcworkspace with all project dependencies
 $ open Riot.xcworkspace     # Open Xcode
 ```